lucy-sha512/archethic-docs/docs/learn/transaction_chain.md

 :::note Liveness
-Each validated transaction is stored as a chain than can only be updated from the last validation transaction in the chain The last transaction on a chain becomes the *authoritative* transaction.
+Each validated transaction is stored as a chain than can only be updated from the last validation transaction in the chain.
+The last transaction on a chain becomes the *authoritative* transaction.
 :::

 :::note Quantum resistant